 - I don’t generally respond to reviews, tempting as it may be.
 I only respond to comments on reviews that I personally wrote, and only on other reviews if I’m invited to discuss the work.
 I don’t respond to reviews of my own work.
 I feel opinions should stand as they are.
 A review is not an invitation to argue or cheerlead unless the specific reviewer requests an open dialog, and most often, even then, that DOES NOT include the author.
 This can be a difficult situation to navigate.
 I’ve made my mistakes in forums when I was a novice, and I have found that the best approach is: If an author really wants to discuss their own work, they can request an interview.
 Some reviewers enjoy that, some don’t.
 When all else fails, authors can discuss their own work on their own websites and blogs, and those personal reflections on your own work should only be about “the work” and should be closed to comments, in my opinion.
 I choose not to invite temptation if it can be avoided.
 The best advice I ever got from a literary agent was: If you get a less than stellar review, get used to it and get over it.
 It just comes with the territory.
 I agree.
 It isn’t fatal, though it might feel like it at the time.
 Anyone who says they enjoy criticism is full of it.

 Now maybe some might think, “Wow, that author is so arrogant.
 They don’t engage.
 Don’t participate in the community.
 What a douche.”
 But that’s not true.
 I just believe in respectful boundaries.
 If readers want to interact with me on a personal level, they can email me or connect with me on Facebook.
 I have a personal page and an author page.
 If other authors want to connect they can find me at Fictionaut and on Facebook.
 I belong to a good many groups on those two sites.
-I don’t get all personal life on my website because I did have a stalker once, so I restrict the website chatter to marketing and writing talk.
+I don’t get all personal life on my website because I did have a stalker once, so I restrict the website chatter to marketing and writing talk mostly with a sprinkling of garden and cats.
 If you want to know what movies I like or how it goes with my cat’s morning constitutionals, you will have to friend me for real, keeping in mind that I also have someone who screens my email and friend requests.
 It’s for my own safety.
 I generally keep comments on my website closed for that reason as well.
 Social media has inadvertently done the very thing it intended to eliminate.
 Sadly, it’s created a need for distance.